 Then there are the popular salted chocolate chip cookies.
 When a batch of chocolate arrived at the market already melted, Time's pasty chefs decided to mix it into a cookie and add a pinch of salt.
 Voila, the salted chocolate chip cookie was born!
 Not in the mood for chocolate?
 Try to snag a slice of the olive oil cake that has just a hint of sweetness to enhance the oil's natural nuttiness.

 Sweet cream honeycomb ice cream

 At The Screamery, owners Ken and Linda Sarnoski churn out cool scoops of natural ice cream in flavors like the perennially popular Sweet Cream Honeycomb, which is crafted with local honey and milk from grass-fed cows.
 Elevate your scoop with an order of Ice Cream Nachos.
 The dish puts a sweet spin on the savory snack with waffle-cone chips, hot fudge instead of cheese, and a scoop of ice cream.

 The Sarnoskis also pasteurize their own ice cream, which allows them to infuse their sometimes traditional, sometimes quirky flavors directly into the ice cream base.

-Consisting of fruit juices, shaved ice and a splash of condensed milk, the raspados at Sonoran Sno-Cones are so vibrant, regular popsicles pale by comparison.
-"Everyone should try our Mangoyada," owner Mia Robles says.
-"It was featured on Travel Channel's 'Delicious Destinations,' and it has shaved ice, fresh mango, chamoy and fresh lime.
-It's the perfect combination of sweet, sour and spicy – just like Mexican candy."
+Consisting of fruit juices, shaved ice and a splash of condensed milk (dulce de leche), the raspados at Sonoran Sno-Cones are so vibrant, that regular popsicles pale by comparison.
+In fact, the mangoyada raspado—a sweet and spicy blend of shaved ice, fresh mango, chamoy and lime—was featured on Travel Channel's "Bizarre Foods Delicious Destinations."